Updates

 15. Personal Fitness and Wellness Session

 In today's age, everyone is becoming (or wants to be) more health-conscious.
-A package that offers different types of personal training sessions, including yoga, pilates, gym, and aerobics, can be another hit auction item for the charity.
-With this free service, the winner can learn through a tailored fitness regime that helps them take their health to the next level.
+A package that offers different types of personal training sessions, including yoga, Pilates, gym, and aerobics lessons, can be some of the best silent auction items to get for a successful auction.
+By offering these items together, the winner can learn through a tailored fitness regime that helps them take their health to the next level.

 Reach out to the local gyms and wellness studios to find establishments that would be willing to donate their services for free or at a discounted rate.
+Make sure to highlight the list of items your fitness/wellness package offers so your supporters know the benefits.
 An experience like this will not only provide high funds for your charity but also contribute to a healthier community.

 16. Submarine Ride Adventure

 The mysteries of the deep blue sea are inaccessible to most people.
 However, the potential to witness the mesmerizing beauty of marine life, colorful coral reefs, and a possible encounter with exotic sea creatures is a fascinating prospect that many dream of.
-Offering the free adventurous experience to the attendees at your event can be a game-changer for your charity.
+Items that offer this free adventurous experience to the attendees at your event can be a game-changer for your charity.
 One that is guaranteed to garner a lot of interest - and, of course, donations.

 The only problem is procuring the item for free or at a discounted price.
 Due to its rarity, there are a limited number of reliable companies in this industry.
 Research their different services and reach out with your offer.
 If possible, use your network to connect with the companies.
 Make them aware of the exclusivity behind this experience.